-South of Bern Dropdown content and Lucerne Dropdown content lies the Bernese Oberland, the grand Alpine heart of Switzerland Dropdown content — a spectacular region of high peaks, sheer valleys and cool lakes that makes for great hiking and world-class winter sports.
-Plan your trip to the Bernese Oberland with our guide to the Bernese Oberland, based on The Rough Guide to Switzerland Dropdown content, your travel guide for Switzerland.
+South of Bern and Lucerne lies the Bernese Oberland, the grand Alpine heart of Switzerland — a spectacular region of high peaks, sheer valleys and cool lakes that makes for great hiking and world-class winter sports.
+Plan your trip to the Bernese Oberland with our guide to the Bernese Oberland, based on The Rough Guide to Switzerland, your travel guide for Switzerland.

-The Jungfrau region Dropdown content is at the heart of the Bernese Oberland, named after the highest peak, though it’s one of a number that crests 4000m.
+The Jungfrau region is at the heart of the Bernese Oberland, named after the highest peak, though it’s one of a number that crests 4000m.

 On the approaches to the high mountains, Thunersee (Lake Thun) and Brienzersee (Lake Brienz) offer Alpine beauty to merit a stop of their own.